 The 2024 United Nations Climate Change Conference or Conference of the Parties of the UNFCCC, more commonly referred to as COP29, was the 29th United Nations Climate Change conference, held from 11 to 22 November 2024, in Baku, Azerbaijan.

-The COP29 Presidency’s plan is based on two mutually reinforcing parallel pillars.
+The COP29 Presidency’s plan was based on two mutually reinforcing parallel pillars.
 The first pillar — to “enhance ambition” — combines key elements to ensure all parties commit to ambitious national plans and transparency.
 The second pillar — to “enable action” — reflects the critical role of finance, a key tool to turn ambition into action and reduce emissions, adapt to climate change and address loss and damage.

 WFEO partnered with the Engineering Institute of Canada (EIC), Institute of Electrical and Electronics Engineers (IEEE) and Institution of Civil Engineers (ICE) to develop a joint submission.